5 Questions to Ask Before You Hire a Change Consultant

 Leaders create and sustain culture by how they communicate, decide, focus, and engage with each other and the organization.
 These choices express and change “who we are, what we believe, and how we do things around here.”
 These powerful cultural norms determine how your organization grows its capabilities and achieves its goals.

-Organizational culture can be strengthened or changed, integrated with another culture, or fundamentally transformed, depending on the gap between the culture you have and the culture you need.
+Organizational culture can be strengthened or changed, integrated with another culture, or fundamentally transformed, depending on the gap between the organizational culture you have and the culture you need.

 5. What kind of help do we want?

-Change consultants and advisors come in many packages.
+Organizational change consultants and advisors come in many packages.
 Do you need technical or expert advice on the structure, systems, and processes you’re changing?
 Change management support?
 Or, are you seeking to develop the leadership and organizational capabilities to get the job done?

 Do you need a turnkey approach or are you willing to knit together various external and internal partners?

-Also, consider whether you prefer a prescriptive approach or facilitative approach.
+Also, consider whether you prefer a prescriptive approach or a facilitative approach.
 The first involves the consultant providing a diagnosis and recommendation based on their expertise and with less collaboration and input from your team.
 The second focuses more on the dynamics of the client and process, with active team and leader involvement.
 Solutions are shaped and co-created.